Monty/IMDb_xref/README.md

 ### Automate the entire process

-Once you've [installed the software](#installation), simply run **createTconstFile.sh**.
+Once you've [installed the software](#installation), simply run **saveShows.sh**.
 It will guide you through the entire process, including automatically downloading the data from IMDb, creating your own tconst file, and generating data using the tconst file it creates.

 If you don't enter a parameter on the command line, it will prompt you to enter one.
 If you are on a Mac, just double-click on **Add Shows** in the "macOS commands" directory.

-Run **createTconstFile.sh -h** for other ideas.
+Run **saveShows.sh -h** for other ideas.

 <details><summary><b>Show this help file</b></summary>

-    $ ./createTconstFile.sh -h
+    $ ./saveShows.sh -h
-    createTconstFile.sh -- Add a tconst ID for any show to a file.
+    saveShows.sh -- Add a tconst ID for any show to a file.

     Search IMDb titles for a match to a tconst or a show name.
 A tconst should be unique, but a show name can have several or even many matches.
 Allow user to select one match